marcelreppi/moodle-buddy/README.md

 ### How to install the plugin for **Chrome**

-1. Click [ADD NEW LINK HERE] to visit the plugin's chrome webstore page
+1. Click [here](https://chrome.google.com/webstore/detail/moodle-buddy/nomahjpllnbcpbggnpiehiecfbjmcaeo) to visit the plugin's chrome webstore page
 2. Click "Add to Chrome" and then "Add extension"

 ---